Student Finance FAQs - Undergraduate Home/EU students

 I’ve been awarded living cost funding – when will I receive the first instalment?

-You will normally receive the first instalment of your maintenance loan within 5 working days of the first day of term as long as you have registered and the correct details are available to us from Student Finance England.
+You will normally receive the first instalment of your maintenance loan within five working days of the first day of term, as long as you have registered and the correct details are available to us from Student Finance England.

-If you registered later than the first day of term, you will receive your funding within 5 working days of us confirming your registration to Student Finance.
+If you registered later than the first day of term, you will receive your funding within five working days of us confirming your registration to Student Finance.

 If you were registered on level 2 of a sandwich programme last year, Student Finance England will be expecting you to be doing a placement year this year and adjust your tuition fee and maintenance loans accordingly.